 It's becoming common knowledge that buffelgrass (Pennisetum ciliare) is a huge problem for native vegetation in the Sonoran Desert of southern Arizona.
 In Sonora the problem is much worse.
 Vast areas of Sonora are over-run with buffelgrass.
 Ranchers in Sonora continue to blade and till desert and thornscrub to plant this invasive grass, which helps as cattle forage primarily only in the short-term.
-Once well established the grass becomes fairly woody and cows tend not to eat it unless there is little else.
+Once established the grass becomes less favored by cows unless there is little else.

-Unfortunately continued drought and poor range conditions in Sonora make blading one's ranch for buffelgrass seem like an atractive option.
+Unfortunately continued drought and poor range conditions in Sonora make blading one's ranch for buffelgrass seem like an attractive option.
 Government programs can also help subsidize planting.

 The Plains of Sonora subdivision of the Sonoran Desert has been especially hard hit by buffelgrass.
 See more about buffelgrass here.